aeg451/AITfinal/README.md

 ## Overview

 As a student-athlete on both the Cross Country and Track & Field team, it is important to log our runs daily.
 As a team we have used various running log sites, all of which are terrible.
 Every site that we have tried is glitchy and fails us.
-This is why I'd like to create this web app.
+This is why I'd created this web app.

-My goal is to make a site that is as user friendly as possible but that suits the needs of runners.
-This web app will allow users to create/edit/delete each log as they please.
-Each log will keep track of the date with a timestamp, what type of run(s) with radio buttons, and the pace of each run.
-In addition the user will have the option to share goals, comments, and if I am able to get a Google API or 'Map My Run' API, then I'll give the user a location option.
+My goal was to make a site that is as user friendly as possible but that suits the needs of runners.
+This web app will allow users to create/delete each log as they please.
+There are three types of logs the user can use.
+One log is for daily runs that has multiple fields that the user can fill out on the form.
+There is also a page for the user to log their meals and races.
+Both have multiple fields to fill out.
+There is a page that calculates the number of calories a runner should eat in a day, although its recommended to eat a high counts when more active.

+When the user attempts to visit the web app from any page, they will be redirected to login if their not logged in, or they can signup.
+After signing up or logging in they'll be redirected to the home page, that has the weather for New York and a map that the user can use to find their next run.

 ## Data Model